 On-Device Inference

-Download an open-weight model, chat offline.
-The Qwen 3.5 9B outscores models 13 times its size on reasoning benchmarks.
-Your prompts never leave your device.
+Download an open-weight model and chat offline.
+Attach a photo and the model sees it on-device.
+Qwen 3.5 9B outscores models 13 times its size on reasoning benchmarks.
+Conversations sync through your iCloud.
+Inference stays on your device.

 iPhone, iPad, and Mac

-Cloud AI apps charge monthly subscriptions and route your prompts through someone else's servers.
+Cloud AI apps charge monthly fees and route your prompts through someone else's servers.
 You pay whether you use the service or not.
 You trust the provider with every conversation.
-And if their infrastructure goes down, you wait.
+If their infrastructure goes down, you wait.

-The tradeoff is real: a 4B parameter model on a phone will not match a frontier model running on datacenter GPUs.
+A 4B parameter model on a phone won't match a frontier model on datacenter GPUs.
 If you need the absolute best responses, cloud AI is the right tool.
-But for everyday questions, writing, brainstorming, and code help, Qwen 3.5 running locally produces genuinely useful results.
-And your prompts stay yours.
+For everyday questions, writing, brainstorming, and code help, Qwen 3.5 and Gemma 4 running locally give you useful answers.
+Your conversations sync through iCloud, not Folding Sky's servers.

 Alibaba's Qwen 3.5 Small series made on-device AI practical.
-The 9B parameter model scores 81.7 on GPQA Diamond and 82.5 on MMLU-Pro, outperforming models over 13 times its size.
+The 9B scores 81.7 on GPQA Diamond and 82.5 on MMLU-Pro, outperforming models over 13 times its size.
 The 4B fits comfortably in 8GB of RAM.
-The 0.8B runs on any recent iPhone and responds fast enough for back-and-forth conversation.
+The 0.8B runs on any recent iPhone and keeps up in back-and-forth chat.
 If you want to run Qwen 3.5 on your Mac through Ollama, Cumbersome handles that.
 Endemic puts the model directly on your phone.

-Endemic ships with the full Qwen 3.5 lineup: 0.8B, 2B, 4B, and 9B.
-The app detects your device's RAM and free storage, then recommends the strongest model that fits.
+Endemic ships the full Qwen 3.5 catalog (0.8B through 9B) plus Gemma 4.
+The app reads your device's RAM and available storage, then recommends the strongest model that fits.
 An iPhone with 8GB handles the 4B. iPads and Macs with 16GB or more run the 9B.
-You pick the one that works for your hardware.
+You pick what works for your hardware.

-Models are open-weight GGUF files downloaded from public hosting.
-One download, stored locally, excluded from iCloud backup so it does not eat your storage quota.
-No account, no sign-up, no approval process.
+Models are open-weight GGUF files from public hosting.
+One download, stored locally, excluded from iCloud backup so it doesn't eat your storage quota.
+No account, no sign-up.
 Download and chat.

 Conversations sync through your personal iCloud across iPhone, iPad, and Mac.
 Start a chat on your phone, continue on your laptop.
 No account, no backend.

 There is no Folding Sky backend.
 No analytics on your conversations.
-Prompts and completions stay on your hardware. iCloud is your container, not ours.
+Conversations sync through your personal iCloud.
+Inference stays on your hardware.

 Endemic detects your hardware and recommends the strongest model that fits.
 No guessing about file sizes or RAM requirements.

 Download a model over Wi-Fi, then use it anywhere.
 Airplane mode, subway, backcountry.
-No API keys, no subscriptions, no internet required after the initial download.
+No API keys and no internet required after the initial download.

 Edit any message in a conversation.
 Set system prompts to shape the model's behavior.
 The same polished chat UX from Cumbersome, running entirely on your device.

 I built Cumbersome for people who want direct API access to cloud AI.
 But some conversations should not touch a server at all.
 Journal entries, personal brainstorming, sensitive drafts.
-I wanted an option where the model lived on my phone and nothing left the device.
+I wanted an option where the model ran on my phone and inference stayed local.

 I also wanted iCloud sync.
 Other local LLM apps treat each device as an island: you run a model on your phone, but the conversation is stuck there.
 Endemic syncs conversations through your personal iCloud container, so you can start a thread on your iPhone and pick it up on your Mac.
 No backend, no account creation.
 Just Apple's built-in sync.

 When Alibaba released the Qwen 3.5 Small series, the math changed.
 A 4B model that scores above much larger models on reasoning benchmarks, running at conversational speed on an iPhone.
-That turned "local AI on a phone" from a novelty into a practical tool.
+I've since added Gemma 4 and on-device vision, but the core bet is the same: models that stay on your hardware.

-Endemic is a free app that runs open-weight models, built by one person in Beaverton, Oregon.
+Endemic runs open-weight models on your device, built by one person in Beaverton, Oregon.

 Built by Peter Bray.
 Bootstrapper in Beaverton.
 He sometimes takes on outside work.